 The most used types of wood for construction include pine, cedar, and redwood.
 Each type offers different characteristics such as durability and resistance to decay.

-What kind of wood is used for carpentry?
+What kind of wood do carpenters use?

 Pine is a common and suitable wood for carpentry due to its durability, affordability, and sustainability.
 It is relatively soft and easy to carve, making it a popular choice for woodworkers.

-What is the top 10 hardwood?
+What are the top 10 hardwoods?

-The top 10 hardwoods include Hard Maple, Soft Maple (Red Maple), Ash, Sassafras, Cherry, Hickory, Walnut, and Butternut.
+The top 10 include Hard Maple, Soft Maple (Red Maple), Ash, Sassafras, Cherry, Hickory, Walnut, and Butternut.
 They are popular choices for both decorative pieces and furniture making various woodworking projects.

 What is the main difference between hardwoods and softwoods?